AlexandrovLab/SigProfilerAssignmentR/README.md

 # SigProfilerAssignmentR
 An R wrapper for running the SigProfilerAssignment framework.

-SigProfilerAssignment allows assigning previously known mutational signatures to individual samples and individual somatic mutations.
+SigProfilerAssignmentR allows assigning previously known mutational signatures to individual samples and individual somatic mutations.
 The tool provides the ability to _refit_ different types of reference mutational signatures, including [COSMIC signatures](https://cancer.sanger.ac.uk/signatures/), as well as custom signature databases. _Refitting of known_ mutational signatures is a numerical optimization approach tat not only identifies the set of operative mutational signatures in a particular sample, but also quantifies the number of mutations attributed to each signature found in that sample.
 The tool makes use of [SigProfilerMatrixGenerator](https://github.com/AlexandrovLab/SigProfilerMatrixGenerator) and [SigProfilerPlotting](https://github.com/AlexandrovLab/SigProfilerPlotting), seamlessly integrating with other [SigProfiler tools](https://cancer.sanger.ac.uk/signatures/tools/).

 For users that prefer working in a Python environment, please check: https://github.com/AlexandrovLab/SigProfilerAssignment.
 Detailed documentation can be found at: https://osf.io/mz79v/wiki/home/.